johnpuddephatt/zerowaste/src/pages/supporters.md

 ---
 layout: layouts/page.njk
 title: Our partners and funders
-intro: "Everything we do is collaborative and in partnership with others."
+intro: Everything we do is collaborative and in partnership with others.
 date: 2020-03-01T23:00:00.000Z
 ---
 We’re building a movement to help make Leeds a zero waste city by 2030.
 We do this by starting conversations, listening to and sharing people’s ideas, and testing new solutions.